You can download the call for papers in PDF format here

 K. Juselius, University of Copenhagen, Denmark

-B. Lehmann, University of California, San Diego, USA.
+B. Lehmann, University of California, San Diego, the USA.

 L. Lescourret, ESSEC Business School, France.

-Dennis Kristensen, University College London & CRETAES, UK.
+Dennis Kristensen, University College London & CRETAES, the UK.

-K. Lansing, Federal Reserve Bank of San Francisco, USA.
+K. Lansing, Federal Reserve Bank of San Francisco, the USA.

 J. Racine, McMaster University, Canada